 I figured, if the crust didn’t stick together as planned, and fell totally apart after baking, I could simply eat as a side.
 Right?

 It did however hold its shape amazingly!
-Which is why I’m here today to share the recipe for the naturally gluten-free crust itself.
+Which is why I’m here today to share the recipe for the naturally gluten free crust itself.
 It deserves a whole blog post and recipe card.

 I still have to experiment with it and use as gluten-free pie crust as in “sweet pie”.
 You can read in comments though that others have already had success with it.
 Add a little honey or maple syrup to the crust to make it sweet.

-Naturally Vegan Pie Crust or Quiche Crust
+Naturally Vegan and Gluten Free Pie Crust or Quiche Crust

 Quinoa is vegan, flax seed is vegan and water is vegan.
 Which makes this a naturally vegan pie crust or quiche crust in the most simple way that can be.